anagkrish/cat_dog_mem/README.md

 # Start here
 - calculate_ridge.R: Simple workflow to calculate ridges on an individual movement track using CTMM.
-- pglmm_model_fit.R: Simple workflow to fit the PGLMM used in this manuscript.
+- pglmm_fit.R: Simple workflow to fit the PGLMM used in this manuscript.
 Includes information on how to access the phylogeny used in this model.

 # More detail
 - calculate_fits.R: Part 1 of ridge density calculations.
 Used to fit and save CTMM models for each individual.